googlefonts/color-fonts/README.md

 `fonts/more_samples-glyf_colr_1.ttf` file in this branch.
 If you want to build the font yourself, follow these steps:

-1. In the checkout of this color-fonts repository, make a virtual environment using python venv.
-2. Clone https://github.com/fonttools/fonttools/ to a separate directory
-3. Check out branch `wip-variable-colr` in the checkout in 2
-4. Run `$ pip install -e .` in the fonttools directory from 2, while staying in the virtual environment created in 1.
+Run
-5. Change back to the color-fonts directory and run `$ ./build.py config/more_samples-glyf_colr_1.py`
+`$ ./build.py config/more_samples-glyf_colr_1.py`

-To check whether a variable COLRv1 font was built, run `$ ttx -tCOLR -o- fonts/more_samples-glyf_colr_1.ttf | grep VarStore` which should show a `<VarStore Format="1">` line.
+To verify that a variable COLRv1 font was built, run `$ ttx -tCOLR -o- fonts/more_samples-glyf_colr_1.ttf | grep VarStore` which should show a `<VarStore Format="1">` line.

-### Limitations

-Currently, the variable COLRv1 font will always use a DeltaSetIndex map and not use direct outer or inner indices into the VarStore.
-The VarStore is not fully space-optimized at this point.

 ## References